Transportflow/Transportflow/README.md

 - visit [localhost:3000](http://localhost:3000/) in your browser
 - enjoy 🎉

-Since we use next.js for the routing stuff, the page automatically reloads when you make changes during development.
+Since we're using React, the page automatically reloads when you make changes during development.

 ### 🌍 Deployment

-The demo page is hosted on a kubernetes cluster.
-You can find the deployment file as `transportflow.yaml` in this repository.
+You can build a docker container with the Dockerfile in this repo.

 ### 🔨 Build with